artixkruger/artixkruger/README.md

 # About me

-- 🔭 Working on data analysis in travel
+- 🔭 Looking for a job
 - 🌱 Currently learning Python, R and SQL